ovito.pipeline

 FileSource

-object:# This creates a new Pipeline with an attached FileSource. pipeline = import_file('input/simulation.dump') # Request data of animation frame 0 from the FileSource. data = pipeline.source.compute(0) print(data.particles.positions[...])
+object:# This creates a new Pipeline with an attached FileSource. pipeline = import_file('input/simulation.dump') # Request data of trajectory frame 0 from the FileSource. data = pipeline.source.compute(0) print(data.particles.positions[...])

 To modify or amend the